Below you’ll find important first steps to launching your graduate studies at CWRU.

 - Submit Acceptance of Admission — Upon admission you received an email to look at your online account for the admissions decision; the link to accept or decline admission is contained within the letter in your application.
 If you have not accepted admission online, please do this now.

-NOTE: Once you have accepted admission online, there is a 1-2 day delay in accessing SIS and other single-sign-on services, after activating your network ID.
+NOTE: Once you have accepted admission online, there is a 2-3 business day delay in accessing SIS and other single-sign-on services, after activating your network ID.

 - New Student Checklist — You will receive an email when the checklist is open for the semester.
+(Currently Summer 2017 is open, Fall 2017 will be open after June 1st.)
 This checklist will help you keep track of what needs to be completed in order to make a smooth transition to CWRU.
 The checklist contains information on getting your ID card, parking, orientation registration, medical history, course registration, financial information, computing, policies, procedures, and more.
 Bookmark this site to keep on top of the tasks that will help to get you set up as a student at Case Western Reserve.
 Regardless of when you receive access to the checklist, please complete as many items as possible.
 Also do not worry if the deadline has passed on a specific checklist item, just complete what you can.

 - Find a Place to Live — Most grad students live in off-campus rental housing in Cleveland or one of the surrounding communities.
 The Graduate Life Living Off Campus section provides information on rental basics, off-campus housing listings, neighborhood connections, and more.